-The University of Oxford is one of 21 centres of postgraduate excellence accredited by the Economic and Social Research Council (ESRC) as a Doctoral Training Centre.
+The University of Oxford is part of the 'Grand Union' Doctoral Training Partnership (DTP) with the Open University and Brunel University.
 The University is one of the major providers of social science research training in the UK, and has one of the largest and most diverse pools of academic social scientists producing internationally recognised research.
 It is home to a number of outstanding departments, which are committed to research to develop a greater understanding of all aspects of society.

 The ESRC 1+3 Studentship Award provides funding for the student’s first year on the MSc in Psychological Research and then for a further three years on a DPhil in Experimental Psychology provided that the MSc course is completed satisfactorily.